jboboyle/Pages/index.md

 - Analyzed ECU communication signals and CAN traffic to diagnose issues in level 3 autonomous vehicles
 - Designed software testing/validation procedures for rollover, side, and front collisions in development vehicles
 ### General Motors: Electrical Engineering Intern
-- Wrote software for a water flow monitoring system expected to save 750k in manufacturing losses per year
+- Wrote software for a water flow monitoring resulting in an estimated savings of 750k in manufacturing costs per year
 - Designed and implemented software changes to resolve recurring issues between plant employees and machine interfaces
 - Performed electrical and software maintenance to troubleshoot downed robotics and casting machines